spring-attic/spring-roo/readme.txt

 efficient even in a large project.

 ======================================================================
-SUBVERSION POLICIES
+GIT POLICIES
 ======================================================================

-When checking into SVN, you must provide a commit message which begins with the relevant Roo Jira issue tracking number.
+When checking into Git, you must provide a commit message which begins with the relevant Roo Jira issue tracking number.
+The message should be in the form "ROO-xxx: Title of the Jira Issue".
 For example:

   ROO-1234: Name of the task as stated in Jira

 You are free to place whatever text you like under this prefix.
 The prefix ensures FishEye is able to correlate the commit with Jira.

-You should not commit any IDE or Maven-generated files to Subversion.
+You should not commit any IDE or Maven-generated files into Git.
-In practical terms this means whenever you create a new directory that contains pom.xml, set the svn:ignore property as follows:

-  svn propset svn:ignore ".*
-  target" directory_name_to_set

 ======================================================================
 RELEASING